 "It was a good gig," a spokesman for the band commented.

-The novel The Holy Land claims that extraterrestrials are taller because of relativity.
+- The novel The Holy Land claims that extraterrestrials are taller because of relativity.
 They've been flying in spaceships for generations, and since everything in the universe is shrinking (the real reason for the redshift), the time dilation means that they've shrunken less.

-Knees Up Mother Earth features a motor vehicle fuelled by the ''rage' of its driver.
+- Knees Up Mother Earth features a motor vehicle fuelled by the ''rage' of its driver.
 Via a helmet built from Meccano.

-In Tall Tale America the chapter on Jim Bridger and Febold Feboldson ("Western Scientists") is all about this.
+- The chapter on Jim Bridger and Febold Feboldson ("Western Scientists") is all about this.
 Petrified forests having petrified gravity, feeding fish iron rich food so you could harvest them with a magnet, literally cutting fog with a knife and burying it under ground; they've got it all.

-In the Wildcards books, some Aces are super inventors, but other scientists/engineers can't operate or maintain their devices because it's their own psychic power that makes them work.
+- In the Wild Cards books, some Aces are super inventors, but other scientists/engineers can't operate or maintain their devices because it's their own psychic power that makes them work.

 David Tennant: He's hyper-podulating!
 He's using his moluscian glang-valves to internally vibrolate our DNA!

 - In "An Unearthly Child", the First Doctor's explanation to Ian about how the TARDIS is Bigger on the Inside is some absolute nonsense about how a television allows you to fit an entire building inside your living room, which displays the Doctor's total contempt for Ian's human intellect.
 When the Fourth Doctor attempts to explain it to Leela in "The Robots of Death", he gives her a lecture involving a pair of black cubes of different sizes and putting them so that the smaller one is much closer to her, saying that it makes it bigger — but it's apparent from his expressions that he's really just challenging her to call him out on his explanation being nonsense as a kind of Secret Test of her intelligence (she does).